joaovitorbf/joaovitorbf/README.md

 ### Hello, welcome to my GitHub profile 👋

-ℹ️ I'm a systems analyst in I.T. risk management, information systems student at UTFPR and a cybersecurity enthusiast.
+ℹ️ I'm a systems analyst in IT risk management, information systems student at UTFPR and a cybersecurity enthusiast.
 I host some small projects I did in my spare time here.

 **Check out some of my cool stuff:**
 - [💾 Reverse engineered the Devil May Cry savegame format to create a savegame editor.](https://github.com/joaovitorbf/dmcsaveeditor)